Does Appalachian State have a good student to faculty ratio?

 Above Average Use of Full-Time Teachers

-Appalachian State University makes above average use of full-time teachers, with 72.0% of instructors teaching full time.
+Appalachian State University has more full-time teachers than the average school, with 70.0% of instructors teaching full time.